 Can I discuss a patient’s care with a colleague via private messaging such as WhatsApp?

-You can, provided that the necessary consent has been obtained from the patient, but as no platform is 100% secure, we suggest you avoid sharing any patient identifiable information (such as name, address, etc.).
-Remember to also keep all conversations professional and respectful, as it could become public should it ever be requested by, for example, a South African Police Services officer investigating an unnatural death.
+You can, but as no platform is 100% secure, we suggest you avoid sharing any patient identifiable information (such as name, address, etc.).
+Remember to also keep all conversations professional and respectful, as it could become public should it ever be requested by, for example, a coroner.

 Can I be criticised for comments on social media made outside my work context?

 The short answer is yes.
 There is always going to be a balance between freedom of speech and your rights to have an opinion as a member of the public, and the public’s expectation of how a doctor should behave.
 After a bad day at work, or during times of stormy medical politics, doctors have taken to voicing their frustrations online.
 Even though we are posting as ourselves the public are likely to solely see us as doctors.

 Medical Protection has seen cases involving members who have experienced disciplinary, regulatory and complaint issues that have all stemmed from personal online activity.
 If anything, our use of social media for our personal lives is riskier than using it in our professional lives, as we tend to let our guard down or lose our social filters.
 In an article published by John Suler in Cyberpsychology and Behaviour (July 2004) this was called the “online disinhibition effect”.

 Before posting online, consider the following safety checklist:

 • Would I say this out loud to a group of patients/peers (or my grandmother)?